 Birth control has been a great invention that allowed women, for the first time, to control whether they wanted to have children in the near future or not.
-This allowed women to leave the household, get an education and contribute to society.
+Birth control allowed women to leave the household, get an education and contribute to society.
 It also helped to alleviate the anxiety around getting pregnant so that they can focus on the important part – enjoying sex.

 Has this ever happened to you?